johanlillja/i2i/README.md

 # What is i2i

 i2i is an application written in MATLAB for processing of mass spectrometry imaging data sets.
 The application can be run targeted or untargeted data analysis.
+It currently supports .mzML files, we recomend Proteowizard MSConvert (https://proteowizard.sourceforge.io/) or ThermoRawFileParserGUI (https://github.com/compomics/ThermoRawFileParserGUI)
 # Requirements

 The application is developed with MATLAB 2022a, please use this version when you test the application.
 There might be conflicts when trying to run the